Design from Denmark/Scandinavia magazine (1967)

 The next year Design from Denmark became Design from Scandinavia and a voyage of communicating about quality design from the five Nordic countries had begun.

-The series, especially the early editions, have proven to be an invaluable resource for information on Scandinavian design’s floruit during the 60s and 70s.
+The series, especially the early editions, are an extremely valuable resource for information on Scandinavian design’s floruit during the 60s and 70s.
 Today, these early issues have become collector’s items.

 Issue 6 gives some insight into the magazine’s background and purpose: